wtaxco/wtax-github-actions-workflows/docs/packageInstallationKeys.md

-# `packageInstallationKeys`
+# Package installation keys

-To keep all package-related information together in the same place while making it as easy as possible to work with installation-key-proetected packages, we've extended `sfdx-project.json`, the project descriptor for SFDX projects, with a new attribute `packageInstallationKeys`.
+To keep all package-related information together in the same place while making it as easy as possible to work with installation-key-protected packages, we've extended `sfdx-project.json`, the project descriptor for SFDX projects, with a new attribute `packageInstallationKeys`.

 ## Purpose